 What is an ebb and flow system?

 Ebb and flow hydroponic systems are some of the more popular systems for indoor growing.
 Sometimes referred to as flood and drain, these systems are great for those new to hydroponics because of their simple operation.
-This isn't to say growing in an ebb and flow system is easy, as there is still a rather steep learning curve.
+This isn't to say growing in a flood & drain system is easy, as there is still a rather steep learning curve.

-Once you get used to the system components and understand a few concepts, however, ebb and flow systems can help cultivate some incredibly strong plants!
+Once you get used to the concept, these systems can help cultivate some incredibly amazing plants!

 A grow tray (flood table) hold the plants in place, and is supported by a stand or rolling bench.
 The hydroponic reservoir is housed underneath, holding hydroponic nutrients and water.
 Using a rolling bench will allow you to maximize space in the grow room or greenhouse, by eliminating unnecessary aisles.